 2. Under the tab “Applicants,” click “Fulbright Online Application.”

 • Reference Letters: You will ask your recommenders to write a letter of recommendation for you.
 Provide them with as much detail as you can so they are able to write a compelling recommendation.
-Submit the names of your three recommenders to Therese Augst (firstname.lastname@example.org) by August 1, 2021.
-She will reach out to them thereafter.
+Submit the names of your three recommenders to Therese Augst (firstname.lastname@example.org) by August 10, 2023.
 Register your recommenders on your Fulbright application.
-(We will ask your referees to submit their letters to us first by the LC deadline on 9/21/20) Once reviewed, recommenders will be asked to submit their letters on the Fulbright application portal.
+They will receive a link to the portal, where they may submit their letters, ideally by the campus deadline of September 11, 2023.

 • Overseas affiliation (if required): Establish contact(s) in your host country and obtain a letter from that contact for inclusion in your Fulbright application.
 The letter must be uploaded online to Fulbright application by the LC deadline.
-[For more information about the affiliation: http://us.fulbrightonline.org/applicants/application-components]
+For more information about the affiliation, see Prof. Augst or http://us.fulbrightonline.org/applicants/application-components

 • Foreign Language Evaluation (if required): Must be completed by a professional language teacher, and submitted online through the Fulbright application.
 Register the evaluator online.
 This should be completed by the LC deadline.

-• Campus Interviews: Once you have submitted your materials via email to Therese Augst by the LC deadline (9/19/22), you will be asked to give availability for a campus interview.
+• Campus Interviews: Once you have submitted your materials via email to Prof. Augst by the LC deadline, you will be asked to give availability for a campus interview.
 Interviews take place in late September/early October.
-You will be interviewed by a small faculty committee from a broad range of academic disciplines.
+Your application will be reviewed by a small faculty committee from a broad range of academic disciplines.
 The resulting evaluation of your application will be sent to Fulbright by our office.
-The committee will also provide you with feedback for revising your essays.
+The committee will provide you with feedback for revising your essays.
 After the interview, you will have approximately one week to make final changes to your application before submitting revisions to your designated faculty reader & the LC Fulbright Program Advisor.
-Your faculty reader should approve the final essays before you post them on your Fulbright application to complete your application in time for the final submission deadline of October 11, 2022, 2:00 p.m.
+Your faculty reader should approve the final essays before you post them on your Fulbright application to complete your application in time for the final submission deadline of October 10, 2023, 2:00 p.m.
 PST.
 (You will be responsible for coordinating with your reader so that you can meet this deadline, which may in some cases mean forgoing the final reader approval.)

 The College evaluation of your application will be sent to Fulbright separately by our office.